donaldRwilliams/vICC/paper.md

 * Obtain posterior probabilities that each group shares a common within-group variance (i.e., $\sigma^2_w$ in Equation \ref{eq:1}).
-This is accomplished with a spike-and-slab approach for Bayesian hypothesis testing [a review is provided in @OHara2009].
+This is accomplished with the spike and slab approach for Bayesian hypothesis testing [a review is provided in @OHara2009].

 * Test for between-group differences in $\sigma^2_w$.
-This is also accomplished with a spike-and-slab
+This is also accomplished with a spike and slab formulation.
-formulation.

 * Compute group-specific ICCs, that is the correlation for any two observations from the same group, and  ICC(2), that is average score reliability.